 Palm oil plantations destroy biodiversity.
-Insects, reptiles, mammals both large and small require a natural concoction of trees, plants and flowers for survival.
-Large mammals, like the orangutans, need vast tracts of land to exist.
+Insects, reptiles, and mammals both large and small require a natural concoction of trees, plants and flowers for survival.
+Large mammals, like orangutans, need vast tracts of land to exist.
 When they inadvertently wander into palm oil plantations, they are often met with a dire fate – poisoned or just shot.

 With the destruction of the rainforest, poachers have easier access to animals.
 The illegal pet trade is a brutal reality for the Borneo orangutan.
 Mothers are killed and babies are sold for pets.

 With this knowledge in mind, there is a glimmer of hope arriving at Sepilok, the orangutan sanctuary It is situated in the Kabili-Sepilok Forest Reserve where the land is protected.
 The rehabilitation centre, which was started in 1964, protects orangutans in Borneo and teaches young orphans to survive in the wild.